bergie/bergie.github.com/_posts/2017-01-05-noflo-process-api.md

    }

    if (input.hasData('stop')) {
-     // We've received a packet to the "start" port input.getData('stop');
+     // We've received a packet to the "stop" port input.getData('stop');
      if (!c.timer) {
        // No timers running, we can just finish here